- Home Decorating»

 When large framed paintings are chosen as important art hanging features, it is good if the colour scheme of the painting is repeated in the decoration of the room.

 Many times it's best to relate the subject matter of the artwork to the character of the room.

-Hanging artwork of smaller sizes, on the other hand, can be regarded as colour accents to a wall and may even be inharmonious with the general scheme.
+Hanging smaller sized framed pictures, on the other hand, can be regarded as colour accents to a wall and may even be inharmonious with the general scheme.

 But when a number of small framed artwork are used in a cluster, they must not be arranged indiscriminately.
 They should be arranged in a form of simple geometric patterns such as: